 Accreditation is the formal certification, authorisation and registration of a laboratory which has proven its capacity, competence and reputation to perform the tasks it claims to be able to perform.Read More

-MD-15 is a licence to import medical devices (like diagnostic test kits etc) required to be obtained by a person who wishes to import medical equipment or In Vitro Diagnostic Devices of any kind manufactured or supplied a person outside India needs a permRead More
+MD-15 is the licence to import medical devices and medical equipments (like diagnostic test kits etc) required to be obtained by a person who wishes to import medical equipment or In Vitro Diagnostic Devices of any kind manufactured or supplied a person oRead More

 PSARA License is a prerequisite before any person in India starts a private security company.
 The Private Security Agency is an entity involved in providing security guards and other related services as an alternate to the police at an establishment.Read More

 Objectives The purpose of the 1970 Contract Labour Regulation and Abolition Act is to prevent the exploitation of contract labour, as well as to introduce better working conditions.
 A worker is considered to be employed as a Contract Labour when recruiteRead More

 Tea is one of the industries that come under the jurisdiction of the Union Govt through an Act of Parliament.
 The genesis of India's Tea Board goes back to the passage of the Indian Tea Cess Bill in 1903.
 The Bill provided for a levying a cess on tea expoRead More